Food Delivery Accident Attorney in Boston

 An increase in food deliveries means more food delivery vehicles on the roads and more accidents involving food delivery vehicles.

-> The attorneys at the Law Offices of Jeffrey S. Glassman in Boston are experienced in handling food delivery accident claims.
+The attorneys at the Jeffrey Glassman Injury Lawyers in Boston are experienced in handling food delivery accident claims.
 If you’ve been injured in a food delivery accident, our attorneys can help you recover money for your medical expenses, lost wages, pain and suffering and more.

-> These claims can be complicated, especially if multiple vehicles were involved or the resulting injuries are serious or catastrophic.
+These claims can be complicated, especially if multiple vehicles were involved or the resulting injuries are serious or catastrophic.

 If you’ve been in an accident with a food delivery vehicle, you might be wondering if you can sue the food delivery service such as Grubhub or Uber Eats for your accident.
 This area of the law is complicated because most food delivery drivers are independent contractors and not employees of the delivery service.